 Welcome offers generally require a certain amount of spending within an introductory period, and many cards without an annual fee offer welcome bonus opportunities.
 Annual fee cards usually give annual-fee-paying cardholders the chance to earn even more cash back or points through valuable welcome bonuses.

-For example, Capital One Venture Rewards cardholders might pay a $95 annual fee, but you also have the opportunity to earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+For example, Capital One Venture Rewards cardholders might pay a $95 annual fee, but you also have the opportunity to earn 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 Capital One VentureOne Rewards cardholders, on the other hand, only have the opportunity to earn 20,000 bonus miles after spending $500 on purchases in the first 3 months.

 Capital One miles are worth one penny per mile when redeemed for travel statement credits, which means that the VentureOne’s welcome bonus is worth $200.
-If you were willing to pay the annual fee for the Capital One Venture Rewards card, your welcome bonus could be worth $500 (for the lower welcome offer).
+If you were willing to pay the annual fee for the Capital One Venture Rewards card, your welcome bonus could be worth $600 in travel.

 When you pay a credit card annual fee, expect to be rewarded with a few extra perks.
 Cards with an annual fee often feature benefits such as trip cancellation insurance, lost luggage reimbursement, travel accident insurance, no foreign transaction fees and free checked bags to make your travel experiences as hassle-free as possible.

 Some cards go even further, offering features like airport lounge access, ride-share credits, annual travel credits, credits toward TSA Precheck or Global Entry, elite status at various hotels and more.
 The higher the annual fee, the better the perks.
-Premium credit cards with high annual fees, like The Platinum Card® from American Express and Chase Sapphire Reserve® that both come with a $550 annual fee, deliver a slew of high-end perks to cardholders.
+Premium credit cards with high annual fees, like The Platinum Card® from American Express ($695 annual fee) and Chase Sapphire Reserve® ($550 annual fee) deliver a slew of high-end perks to cardholders.